About evo's Seattle Ski and Snowboard Tuning, Waxing, Binding Mounting & Repairs:

 As an evo Tech, I love to see the excitement people have when I give them their gear, all ready to ride, knowing that I’m getting another person in the mountains to enjoy their passion...the snow. -Kinsey Smith, Seattle Service Shop Supervisor

-evo Seattle takes pride in every piece of equipment we work on.
+evo's Seattle store takes pride in every piece of equipment we work on.
 The tunes and mounts are all done by hand with the assistance of our Wintersteiger machines, which include: Wintersteiger Micro 90 to flatten and structure skis, Trim Disc to sharpen and polish edges, Polyman to fill scratches, a Skitronic to test bindings, and a Wax Jet to put a fresh coat of wax on the freshly mounted skis.

 Between our people and our machines, your gear will be ready for the winter.
-Just bring your gear down to evo Seattle and we will help you pick out a service that fits needs.
+Just bring your gear down to evo and we will help you pick out a service that fits needs.

 |This beast has three functions; it flattens the ski or snowboard, sharpens the edge of the ski or snowboard, and puts structure (think treads in a tire) in the ski or snowboard.
 We work through a series of belts to flatten and make your equipment smooth.|